-You’ve been there: a lead has reached out, but you forgot to add them to your CRM and so they disappeared into the ether.
+You’ve been there: a lead has reached out, but you forgot to add them to your CRM right away, and so now they’ve disappeared into the ether.

-If this continuously happens, you can end up losing a lot of potential business and it can make your lead generation efforts a real drag.
+If this continuously happens, you can end up losing a lot of business opportunities, and it can make your lead generation efforts a real drag.

 Marketing automation is a great way to help you generate more leads: 80% of marketers saw an increase in the number of leads after using marketing automation software.
 But, if you’ve got a lot of leads coming in from different sources and a small or non-existent sales team, it can be difficult to keep up.

-To avoid this, marketing automation for a small business can help sync up new leads into your CRM.
-And, if you’re looking for CRM automation examples, look no further than LeadsBridge.
-You can easily sync leads from Facebook and other channels as well as integrate lead journeys from multiple different platforms.
+To avoid this, you can use marketing automation software for a small business that can help you sync new leads directly into your CRM.
+Look no further than LeadsBridge!
+You can easily sync leads from web forms and advertising platforms (Facebook, Google, LinkedIn, TikTok), straight to your entire marketing stack.

-Let’s face it: social media can be a huge time-suck.
+Let’s face it: social media can be extremely time-consuming.

 Planning out what you’re going to post on each platform every day of the week isn’t a quick or easy task, and it’s hard not to get pulled into endless scrolling.

 This is why you need to keep nurturing your leads until they’re ready to buy from you.
-Once you’ve captured lead information, automate email campaign workflows baked with social proof, engaging content, and powerful call-to-actions (CTAs) that continue to nurture potential leads and drive them towards a sale.
-This is one of the best marketing automation ideas to implement to garner better lead generation.
+Once you’ve captured lead information, you can automate email campaign workflows filled with engaging content and powerful call-to-actions (CTAs) that continue to nurture potential leads and drive them towards a sale.
+This is one of the best marketing automation ideas to implement your conversion rates.

-You only have to set up the email sequence once, but it can be delivered to thousands of consumers at scale through an email campaign workflow.
+You only have to set up the email sequence once, but it can be delivered to thousands of leads at scale through an email campaign workflow.
 On average, companies that excel at lead nurturing generate 50% more sales-ready leads at a 33% lower cost – it’s a win-win situation.

 Consumers today crave personalized experiences.
 It enhances their experience and shortens the sales cycle.
-In fact, 91% of consumers say they’re more likely to buy from a company that provides a tailored experience, and 63% of consumers won’t buy from brands that have poor personalization.
+In fact, 80% of consumers are more likely to buy from a company that provides a tailored experience, and 63% of consumers won’t buy from brands that have poor personalization.

 Use marketing automation for small businesses to send leads relevant product or service recommendations, target ads to their specific needs, and send demos or guides that match their pain points.
-With LeadsBridge, you can target audiences from your CRM lists to create targeted ads on top advertising platforms, designed specifically for your customers’ wants and needs.
+With LeadsBridge, you can build target audiences from your CRM lists to create targeted ads on top advertising platforms, designed specifically for your customers’ wants and needs.

 Onboarding new customers can take up a lot of time.
 It can involve a personalized demo, sending relevant resources, and making sure they get settled into your product or services okay.